Andrei1694/task-manager/README.md

 5. Ensuring that the application can gracefully handle unexpected errors

 The primary goal of smoke testing is to identify major issues early in the development process so that they can be addressed before more extensive testing is performed.
 Smoke testing helps to reduce the cost of testing by catching critical defects early and preventing them from becoming more significant issues later in the development cycle.

+#### File Upload

+Express by default dosent support file upload multer is mainted by the express multer - multi part(multipart /form-data) we need to use form data